yellow-hat-elminster/Eve-Of-War/README.md

 While Baldur’s Gate, the most important partner, requires that you take part in a small quest to investigate reports of an army spreading across the regions north of Baldur’s Gate.
 Which ties in to the events of Siege of Dragonspear.

-**BGEE Main Quest Outcomes**
+##BGEE Main Quest Outcomes

-**Special Thanks**
+##Special Thanks
-Anyways, special thanks to Cuv and Ardanis for helping me figure out some of the Weidu stuff behind the mod.
+Special thanks to Cuv and Ardanis for helping me figure out some of the Weidu stuff behind the mod.
 Also Cahir for his unwavering support to see this released.